life-itself/lifeitself.org/content/learn/cultural-evolution.md

 ## Cultural Evolution: A New Discipline is Born Series

 The best way to learn is through our Podcast Series.
-Through 4 episodes Rufus and Joseph take us on a journey to better understand what makes humans successful, how culture both develops and impacts us on individual and societal levels, the fundamental differences between those who are WEIRD and those who aren't, and how family, religion and psychological factors have all played a significant role in developing and influencing cultural development.
+Through 4 episodes Harvard Professor Joseph Henrich takes us on a journey to better understand what makes humans successful, how culture both develops and impacts us on individual and societal levels, the fundamental differences between those who are WEIRD and those who aren't, and how family, religion and psychological factors have all played a significant role in developing and influencing cultural development.

-They dive into a wide range of subjects, including the concept of "cultural dark matter," the influence of religion and rituals on society, the role of trust and cooperation, the potential for tracking cultural innovation, the challenges of balancing individualism and collectivism, the potential for cross-fertilization among different intentional communities and more!
+This is a deep dive into a wide range of subjects, including the concept of "cultural dark matter," the influence of religion and rituals on society, the role of trust and cooperation, the potential for tracking cultural innovation, the challenges of balancing individualism and collectivism, the potential for cross-fertilization among different intentional communities and more!

 We are left contemplating where do we go from here, as we discover the potential for this research area to gain even deeper traction in supporting the development of a wiser, weller world.

 ## Listen to all the episodes here

 - [Episode 1 Joseph Henrich and the Emergence of a (Rigorous) Culturology](https://lifeitself.org/podcast/joseph-henrich-and-the-emergence-of-culturology)

 - [Episode 2 Joseph Henrich on Homo Sapiens: The Cultural Species](https://lifeitself.org/podcast/homo-sapiens-the-cultural-species)